 - Dominican Republic: Fossil fuels including oil, natural gas, and coal supply most of the Dominican Republic's energy, supplemented by smaller amounts of renewables, including hydro, wind, solar and biofuels.
 The DR depends on oil for electricity generation more than any other country in Latin America and the Caribbean.
-Renewable sources accounted for 15% of electrical generation in 2020, up from 12% in 2019.
-The country aims to produce 25% of its electricity from renewable energy sources by 20254. - Panama: Panama currently relies on imported oil for the majority of its total energy supply.
-In the electrical sector, hydro energy also plays a key role, accounting for 43.9% of installed capacity and 67.2% of total generation as of 2020.
-Other renewable sources such as wind and solar supply a small but growing percentage of the country's electrical needs.
-The PEN (Plan Energético Nacional) 2015-2050 aims to drastically increase the use of renewable energy in Panama to 70% of the country's energy mix5.
+Renewable sources accounted for 17% of electrical generation in 2021, up from 13% in 2019 .
+The country aims to produce 25% of its electricity from renewable energy sources by 2025. - Panama: Hydroelectric power is the most important source for electricity production in Panama, accounting for over 64.3% of the country's generation in 2021.
+Overall, renewable sources (including hydro) represented around 71% of Panama's electricity mix that year, while fossil fuels, mainly oil and coal, contributed with the remaining percentage.
+The PEN (Plan Energético Nacional) 2015-2050 aims to drastically increase the use of renewable energy in Panama.

 The Company believes that future opportunities for power generation projects will continue to grow given that many jurisdictions continue to increase targets for renewable and other clean power generation projects.
 The Company is well-positioned to take advantage of the demand for increased renewable energy, given its resources, experience and potential for growth.
+Recent global economic headlines with respect to the increased cost of capital has affected opportunities in the near term.